astral-sh/ruff/docs/preview.md

 Before the preview mode was introduced, new rules were added in a "nursery" category that required selection of rules with their exact code.

-The nursery has been deprecated and all rules in the nursery are now considered to be in preview.
+The nursery category has been deprecated and all rules in the nursery are now considered to be in preview.
 For backwards compatibility, nursery rules are selectable with their exact codes without enabling preview mode but a warning will be displayed.